spring-haru/wooldridge/README.md

 ```

 ## Note
-The following introduced in the previous versions also works:
+The function `dataWoo()` introduced in the previous versions also works:
 ```
 from wooldridge import *